emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

+#### Yet Another Call Blocker Note

+The app itself isn't maintained, but the repo contains the "main" phone number database.
+It is updated once in a couple of months.
+The app receives daily (incremental) updates directly from third-party services.

+***

 #### Sanet Warning

 Note that Sanet has been known to host things like KMS Matrix, so its best to avoid it for software and games